Written by Kathy Ruiz-Carter

 This study found that “females diagnosed with LS should be screened for other autoimmune diseases, particularly for thyroid disease.”5

 Some researchers also believe there is a genetic component to Lichen Sclerosus.
-Researchers questioned one thousand fifty-two females with vulvar Lichen Sclerosus on their family health history.
-It showed 12% of the participants had a first-generation relation with LS.
-Leading the researchers to conclude there is a genetic component to Lichen Sclerosus.6
+Researchers questioned over one thousand females with vulvar Lichen Sclerosus on their family health history.
+It showed 12% of the participants had a first-generation relative with LS.
+This, along with the discovery of genes associated with Lichen Sclerosus, led researchers to suspect there is a genetic component to Lichen Sclerosus.6

-Because of the prevalence of diagnosis in prepubescent and post-menopausal vulva owners, low estrogen levels could be a factor in causing/triggering Lichen Slcerosus.7
+Because of the prevalence of diagnosis in prepubescent and post-menopausal vulva owners, low estrogen levels could be a factor in triggering Lichen Sclerosus.7

 Atrophy caused by low estrogen often accompanies an LS diagnosis.
 Thus, medical providers often prescribe topical estrogen to regain elasticity in the skin.

-We need more research into hormones and Lichen Sclerosus to better understand their true effect.
+We need more research on hormones and Lichen Sclerosus to better understand their true effect.

 Many vulva owners report symptoms after suffering trauma to the vulva skin.
 Traumas such as childbirth, pelvic surgery involving the vulva, bike accidents, and horseback riding.7